Sayed94h/aqyanoos/README.md

 This app helps you search, learn and practice HTTP reponse codes or http status codes.
 This app is a great reference for http status codes.
 There is also a very helpful QUIZ game inside the app about status codes.

-### 2. Dream Board
+### 2. Drawing and Painting App

-Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.dreamboard).
+Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.drawing_painting).

-This is a drawing application or a digital board that helps you draw anything you want.
+This is a drawing application or a digital board for drawing anything you like.

 #### Features

-1. Change board's background color to any color you want.
+1. Draw with any background color to any color you want.
-2. Change pen size to any size you want.
+2. Draw with any pen size to any size you want.
-3. Change pen color to any color you want.
+3. Draw with any pen color to any color you want.
-4. Change pen color transparency.
+4. Draw with any pen color transparency.
 5. Change board's dimension(width and height) to any dimension you want.
 6. Save your drawing on your device as image.
+7. Open images, crop, draw on them...save to your mobile.

 ### 3. Color Reference